-As an organisation that helps our customers create a safer, more sustainable world, Alcumus is continuously taking steps to combat modern slavery and human trafficking and are committed to meeting our obligations under the Modern Slavery Act 2015.
-This statement applies to all companies within the Alcumus group of companies.
-We take a zero-tolerance approach to non-ethical practices and are committed to acting professionally, fairly, and with integrity in all our business dealings and supply chain relationships, wherever we operate, implementing and enforcing effective systems to uphold ethical standards and to combat modern slavery and human trafficking
+As an organisation that helps our customers create a safer, more sustainable world, Alcumus is continuously taking steps to combat modern slavery and human trafficking and is committed to meeting our obligations under the Modern Slavery Act 2015.
+This statement applies to all companies listed under the section ‘Our Business’.
+We take a zero-tolerance approach to non-ethical practices and are committed to acting professionally, fairly, and with integrity in all our business dealings and supply chain relationships, wherever we operate.
+We are committed to implementing and enforcing effective systems to uphold ethical standards which combat modern slavery and human trafficking.

 Our Structure

-We are a provider of risk management and compliance services for a wide range of industry sectors and are predominately UK focused and with operations in North America.
-We operate and have offices throughout the United Kingdom, with our head office in Cardiff, and offices in North America and Lebanon, ensuring that our teams comply with relevant legislation and monitor their supply chains accordingly.
-We employ more than 750 employees internationally.
+We provide risk management and compliance services for a wide range of industry sectors and are predominantly UK focused, with operations in North America.
+We operate throughout the UK with our head office in Cardiff.
+We also have offices in North America and Lebanon ensuring that our teams comply with relevant legislation and monitor their supply chains accordingly.

 Our Business

-Our business provides a number of products and services to a range of customers, ranging from sole traders to multinational companies.
+Our business provides a number of products and services to a breadth of customers, ranging from sole traders to multinational companies.
 Our associated legal entities providing services to our customers include:

 Alcumus Holdings Limited